-Once a secret to Kanarraville locals, Kanarra Falls is now a popular hiking adventure, just northwest of Zion Canyon, that features slot canyons, river crossings, a 15 foot ladder, boulders to climb, 2 waterfalls, and more!
+Once a secret known only to Kanarraville locals, Kanarra Falls is now a popular hiking adventure, just northwest of Zion Canyon, that features slot canyons, river crossings, a 15 foot ladder, boulders to climb, 2 waterfalls, and more!

 As we mentioned above, it’s considered a good alternative to the Narrows if you’re unable to get a Zion shuttle ticket, as you get a similar experience walking through water.
 But in our experience, Kanarra Falls is less crowded and a bit more adventurous!